-(C15.5) Does your organization use biodiversity indicators to monitor performance across its activities?
+(C15.6) Does your organization use biodiversity indicators to monitor performance across its activities?

-Does your organization use indicators to monitor Indicators used to monitor biodiversity performance? biodiversity performance
+Does your organization use indicators to monitor biodiversity performance?
+Indicators used to monitor biodiversity performance Row 1 No

-Row No 1

-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report Content Attach the document and indicate where in the document the type elements relevant biodiversity information is located
+Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In voluntary sustainability report or other voluntary communications Impacts on biodiversity Details on biodiversity indicators Risks and opportunities Biodiversity strategy pg.
+1-11